gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
 - Can define and configure standalone compile and link tasks.

-## Story: Convenient configuration of compiler and linker settings

-### Open issues

-- Add properties to set macros and include directories for a binary, allow these to be set as toolchain specific compiler args (ie -D and -I) as well.
-- Add properties to set system libs and lib directories for a binary, allow these to be set as toolchain specific linker args (ie -l and -L) as well.
-- Add set methods for each of these properties.

 ## Story: Automatically include debug symbols in 'debug' build types